Blog

 • When your mouth is open, it’s easy for your tongue to fall back and block your airway.

 • Mouth breathing decreases pressure in your airways, making soft tissue at the back of your mouth relax and fall inwards.
-This makes your airways smaller and breathing harder to do.
+This makes your airways smaller and breathing harder.

 It’s a vicious circle as mouth breathing makes sleep apnea worse, but sleep apnea can cause you to get into the habit of mouth breathing.

-Insomnia is linked to poor breathing at night.
-A study published in Mayo Clinic Proceedings found many of those with insomnia also have sleep apnea.
+Insomnia is also linked to poor breathing at night.
+A study published in Mayo Clinic Proceedings found many people with insomnia also have sleep apnea.

-Even when you’re not mouth breathing completely, but breathing through obstructed nasal airways, you can be doing damage.
+Even when you’re not mouth breathing completely, but breathing through obstructed nasal airways, you could be doing damage.
 Nasal obstruction has been linked to sleep-disordered breathing like snoring and sleep apnea.

 What are the Benefits of Nasal Breathing?